Classical ballet: Training

 Students typically learn ballet terminology and the pronunciation, meaning, and precise body form and movement associated with each term.
 Emphasis is placed on developing flexibility and strengthening the legs, feet, and body core (the center, or abdominals) as a strong core is essential for turns and many other ballet movements.
 Dancers also learn to use their spot which teaches them to focus on something while turning so as not to become dizzy and lose their balance.

-After learning basic ballet technique and developing sufficient strength and flexibility, female dancers begin to learn pointe technique and male and female dancers begin to learn partnering and more advanced jumps and turns.
+Early ballet training for all dancers involves basic technique and develops strength and flexibility.
+As they progress, female dancers begin to learn pointe technique and both male and female dancers begin to learn partnering and more advanced jumps and turns.
+As the men get stronger, lifts are added to the partnering.
 Depending on the teacher and training system, students may progress through various stages or levels of training as their skills advance.